gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 SLR applications.
-This could also be performed on the $t$-statistic for the slope coefficient and would provide the same p-values but the sampling distribution would have a different x-axis scaling.
+This could also be performed on the $t$-statistic for the slope coefficient and would provide the same p-values but the sampling distribution would have a different $x$-axis scaling.
 In this situation, the observed slope of 0.052 is really far from any possible values that can be obtained using permutations as shown in Figure \@ref(fig:Figure7-9).
 The p-value would be reported as
 $<0.001$ for the two-sided permutation test.